valencik/mastersAPSC/documents/thesis/thesis.md

 This does not affect our analysis as we were not analyzing natural language but constructing our "words" out of a list of items that act like keywords.

 The python package `gensim` was used to handle the vector creation and similarity analysis.
-While `gensim` offers many features and different forms of similarity measures[^gensim-sims], we made use of the cosine simularity routines.
+While `gensim` offers many features and different forms of similarity measures[^gensim-sims], we made use of the cosine similarity routines.

 [^gensim-sims]: Documentation for `gensim`'s methods of calculating similarities is available at: [radimrehurek.com/gensim/similarities/docsim.html](http://radimrehurek.com/gensim/similarities/docsim.html)